klada/django-fulltextfeed/README.md

 How does it work?
 -----------------

-Whenenver you (or your feed reader) accesses a feed through *django-fulltextfeed*, your server downloads and parses the actual Atom/RSS feed of the source site.
+Whenever you (or your feed reader) accesses a feed through *django-fulltextfeed*, your server downloads and parses the actual Atom/RSS feed of the source site.
 It then follows the links in the feed and downloads the entire article from the site.
-For each feed a **XPath** expression can be configured to extract only the article from the site, without any site layout.
+For each feed an **XPath** expression can be configured to extract only the article from the site, without any site layout.
 When all articles have been downloaded, a full-text Atom feed is returned to your browser or feed reader.

 For faster loading and reduced load on the websites the full-text articles are cached in a database.